LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/NLUengines.md

 - IBM Watson

 {: .important}
-If you choose LivePerson's native NLU, no changes need to be made.
-This engine is already configured and set up by default.
+If you choose LivePerson's native NLU, no setup work needs to be done to connect the NLU engine to your domain in Intent Builder.
+Third-party providers require an additional setup process, which is outlined farther below on this page.

 ### Language support